mlanza/atomic/README.md

 cmd()
 ```

 Anticipate operating from your text editor and browser console.
-This'll involve writing commands (pure functions), adding them to and exporting them from the core module (e.g., `sokoban`), and routinely issuing swaps against your atom.
+This'll involve [writing faux commands](./docs/simulating-actuating.md), adding them to and exporting them from the `sokoban` core module, and routinely issuing swaps against your atom.

 Plug `$.swap` with a pure, [swappable](https://clojuredocs.org/clojure.core/swap!) function, some command for driving state transitions based on anticipated user actions.
 These commands can be issued via the browser console and/or the `main` module.
 Waffle between both.
 Use whichever you prefer.
 The `main` module is useful for recording command sequences.

 Don't worry about what goes into `main` in the early stage.
 It's temporary at best.
-Fleshing out the core module is the initial focus.
+Focus on fleshing out the core `sokoban` module.

 The functions you write must at minimum receive the app state as an argument, but they'll oft be accompanied by other arguments to permit configurability.
 The choice for whether or not a command is configurable is yours.
 It's often unavoidable.